cmiller4135/idioma-version6/readme.txt

   - Sonu - Twilio and SendGrid (for email verification)
   - implement a lastlogintime when a user logs in
   - In the vocabulary page...
-    - when 'Save Word' is clicked, get the lists and words again
+    - DONE when 'Save Word' is clicked, get the lists and words again
-    - when a list is clicked, make sure dropdown, word, translation, and 'Save Word' is hidden.
+    - DONE when a list is clicked, make sure dropdown, word, translation, and 'Save Word' is hidden.
     - language field in vocabulary table might allow nulls in the user interface
   - add an last login field to the profile table.
 Put code in login page that updates this field